robbert-vdh/yabridge/README.md

 below.
 If you're downloading the prebuilt version and you're using a distro that's older than Ubuntu 20.04 such as Ubuntu 18.04, Debian 10, or Linux Mint 19, then you should download the version that ends with `-ubuntu-18.04.tar.gz`.
-Alternatively there are AUR packages available if you are running Arch or Manjaro ([yabridge](https://aur.archlinux.org/packages/yabridge/), [yabridge-bin](https://aur.archlinux.org/packages/yabridge-bin/), [yabridge-git](https://aur.archlinux.org/packages/yabridge-git/)).
+Alternatively, there are AUR packages available if you are running Arch or Manjaro ([yabridge](https://aur.archlinux.org/packages/yabridge/), [yabridge-bin](https://aur.archlinux.org/packages/yabridge-bin/), [yabridge-git](https://aur.archlinux.org/packages/yabridge-git/)).